bioinformatics-ua/biocreativeVII_track2/ctdbase/README.txt

 With md5sum:
     3f01734af6426b4c42ece70b04757de3

-Please download the version of this report from:
+We keep a backup copy of this version at:
 TO_DO_INSERT_URL

 References: